rancher/docs/content/rancher/v2.5/en/logging/_index.md

 ### Enabling and Disabling Windows Node Logging

 You can enable or disable Windows node logging by setting `global.cattle.windows.enabled` to either `true` or `false` in the `values.yaml`.
-By default, Windows node logging will be enabled if the logging application is installed on a Windows cluster.
+By default, Windows node logging will be enabled if the Cluster Explorer UI is used to install the logging application on a Windows cluster.
 In this scenario, setting `global.cattle.windows.enabled` to `false` will disable Windows node logging on the cluster.
 When disabled, logs will still be collected from Linux nodes within the Windows cluster.